thirukkural2022/tnschools.gov.in-textbooks/README.md

-# tnschools.gov.in-textbooks
+# Tamil Nadu Textbooks Reviews and Suggestions

-Tamil Nadu Education Textbooks Review and Suggestions
+All Tamilnadu Textbooks for schools could be downloaded from here: http://tnschools.gov.in/textbooks